b. 1923, Caracas, Venezuela

 Carlos Cruz-Diez has dedicated his life to the research of colour, lines and perception.
 Considered one of the precursors of the Optical and Kinetic art movement from the 1950s, his work is considered a canon in the contemporary art stage and continues to influence art culture around the world.

-Carlos Cruz-Diez’ works have become part of the most prominent public collections including, amongst others, MoMA, Tate Modern, the Victoria and Albert Museum, Georges Pompidou, the Musée d’Art Moderne de la Ville de París, Kunstmuseum (Switzerland); Wallraf-Richartz Museum (Germany); Museum of Contemporary Art (Sydney) and the National Taiwan Museum of Fine Arts.
-The artist has also executed numerous large-scale public projects and architectural interventions around the world, all of which were developed as investigations into visual and perceptual experiences of colour.
+Carlos Cruz-Diez’ works have become part of the most prominent public collections including, amongst others, MoMA, Tate Modern, the Victoria and Albert Museum, Centre Georges Pompidou, the Musée d’Art Moderne de la Ville de París, Kunstmuseum (Switzerland); Wallraf-Richartz Museum (Germany); The Museum of Contemporary Art (Sydney) and the National Taiwan Museum of Fine Arts.
+The artist has also executed numerous large-scale public projects and architectural interventions around the world.
+Most recently, Cruz-Diez installed a 500 m2 public artwork outside the Centre Pompidou-Metz in Paris as part of the Constellations de Metz festival and the 2018 exhibition, L’aventure de la couleur.
+Furthermore, the artist was prominently featured at Art Basel, Switzerland 2018 with the entire UBS Art Basel VIP lounge dedicated to his architectural work from 1979, Environnement Chromatique, as well as exhibiting his large-scale installation work Translucent Chromointerferent Environment as part of Unlimited.

-Cruz-Diez’s work has been well appreciated in Asia Pacific since1988 when Physichromie Double Face was installed in the Olympic Park in South Korea.
+Cruz-Diez’ work has been well appreciated in Asia Pacific since 1988 when Physichromie Double Face was installed in the Olympic Park in South Korea.
 He has held multiple museum exhibitions, most notably the touring exhibition Circumstance and Ambiguity of Colour, at the Museum of the Central Academy of Fine Arts, Beijing; Fudan Shanghai Institute of Visual Arts, Shanghai; Academy of Art, Hangzhou; Jiangsu Provincial Art Museum, Nanjing; and Henan Art Museum, Zhengzhou.
-He has also exhibited at Guangdong Museum of Art and the Beijing Art Museum of Imperial City in China; the Hong Kong University Museum and Art Gallery; the National Museum of Contemporary Art Deoksugung, the Jeonbuk Province Art Museum and the Sang Sang Tok Tok Gallery in South Korea; and, The National Art Centre, the Museum of Contemporary Art, the Himeji City Museum of Art, the Urawa Art Museum and the Tsukuba Museum of Art in Japan.
+He has also exhibited at Guangdong Museum of Art and the Beijing Art Museum of Imperial City in China; the Hong Kong University Museum and Art Gallery; the National Museum of Contemporary Art Deoksugung, the Jeonbuk Province Art Museum and the Sang Sang Tok Tok Gallery in South Korea; and, The National Art Centre, the Museum of Contemporary Art, in Tokyo, well as museums in the cities of Himeji, Urawa, Okish, Tsukuba, Nagoya and Hyogo.